njahrckstr/CPTS-cheatsheet/README.md

 # Uses rpcclient to discover user accounts in a target Windows domain from a Linux-based host.
 rpcclient -U "" -N 172.16.5.5 rpcclient $> enumdomuser

-# Uses CrackMapExec to discover users (--users) in a target Windows domain from a Linux-based host.
+# Uses NetExec to discover users (--users) in a target Windows domain from a Linux-based host.
-crackmapexec smb 172.16.5.5 --users
+netexec smb 172.16.5.5 --users

 # Uses ldapsearch to discover users in a target Windows doman, then filters the output using grep to show only the sAMAccountName from a Linux-based host.
 ldapsearch -h 172.16.5.5 -x -b "DC=INLANEFREIGHT,DC=LOCAL" -s sub "(&(objectclass=user))" | grep sAMAccountName: | cut -f2 -d" "